Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/basics/adding.rst

 between the recently created edge and the last two, Blender will wrap the faces.
 But if you do not want Blender rotating and smoothing edges automatically when extruding from :kbd:`Ctrl-LMB`, you can also inhibit Blender from rotating sources using the shortcut :kbd:`Ctrl-Shift-LMB`.
-In this case, Blender won't rotate the source dividing the angle between those edges when creating a face.
+In this case, Blender will not rotate the source dividing the angle between those edges when creating a face.

 For both cases, Blender will inform the user about the source rotation during the creation process.
 If you look at the Bottom of the Mesh Tools Panel, if you press :kbd:`Ctrl-LMB`,